neight-allen/react-in-theory/README.md

 `npm i webpack webpack-dev-server -D`
 `touch webpack.config.js`

-Another cool thing we can implement is a plugin for Webpack called `html-webpack-plugin`.
-This plugin will create an index.html for us and inject the `main.bundle.js` file into the body on build.

-`npm i html-webpack-plugin --save-dev`

 You can verify that everything is in order if your `package.json` dependencies (so far) look something like this:

 ```
 ...
 "devDependencies": {
-  "html-webpack-plugin": "^2.22.0",
   "webpack": "^1.13.2",
   "webpack-dev-server": "^1.15.0"
 }